 - What are you capable of earning if you go back into the workforce and obtain a full-time job?

-Child support also isn’t an automatic part of a divorce settlement, even if you have children.
-If you and your former spouse earn approximately the same amount of income and are sharing custody of your children, child support payments may not be necessary.
+Child support isn’t an automatic part of a divorce settlement, even if you have children.
+If you and your spouse earn approximately the same income and are sharing custody of your children, child support payments may not be necessary.

 Most often, child support payments occur when one parent does not have physical custody of the child.
 It is also commonly seen when joint physical custody is not shared between the parents.
 However, child support payments can be required in a 50/50 physical custody split because one parent earns substantially more than the other.
 The courts generally want to make sure a child benefits from the same standard of living he or she would have enjoyed if the marriage had not dissolved.

 If you and your spouse need a way to coordinate child support payments and other expenses after divorce, consider signing up for TalkingParents.
 In addition to Secure Messaging, Accountable Calling, and the Shared Calendar, we offer Accountable Payments, which allows co-parents to securely send or receive money.

 Ultimately, what you are entitled to in the divorce comes down to what you are able to negotiate with your former spouse and how your lawyer represents your interests to the judge.
 For many divorcing couples, negotiating an agreement outside of the court, through mediation or arbitration, is preferable to having a judge make the final determination on splitting assets.
 Consult with an experienced family law attorney in your area to learn more about your options.